-LIMITS

-Statutory Requirements (Kentucky) \$500,000/\$500,000/\$500,000 \$1,000,000 each occurrence (BI & PD combined) \$2,000,000 Products and Completed Operations Aggregate

-\$1,000,000 each occurrence (BI & PD combined)
+COVERAGES Workers' Compensation LIMITS Statutory Requirements (Kentucky) Employer's Liability \$500,000/\$500,000/\$500,000 Commercial General Liability, including operations/ completed operations, products, and contractual liability (including defense and investigation costs) including this contract. \$1,000,000 each occurrence (BI & PD combined) \$2,000,000 Products and Completed Operations Aggregate Business Automobile Liability, covering owned, leased, or non-owned autos \$1,000,000 each occurrence (BI & PD combined) Professional Liability \$1,000,000 each occurrence

-The successful contractor agrees to furnish Certificates of Insurance for the above described coverages and limits to the University of Kentucky, Procurement Services.
-The University, its trustees and employees must be added as additional insured on the Commercial General Liability policy with regard to the scope of this solicitation.
-Any deductibles or self-insured retention in the above-described policies must be paid and are the sole responsibility of the contractor.
-Coverage is to be primary and non-contributory with other coverage (if any) purchased by the University.
-All of these required policies must include a Waiver of Subrogation (except Workers' Compensation) in favor of the University, its trustees and employees.
+The successful Contractor agrees to furnish Certificates of Insurance for the above described coverages and limits to the University of Kentucky Division of Purchasing.
+The University, its trustees and employees must be added as Additional Insured on the Commercial General Liability policy with regards to the scope of this RFP/contract.
+Any deductibles or self-insured retention in the above-described policies must be paid and are the sole responsibility of the Contractor.
+Coverage is to be primary and non-contributory with other coverage, if any, purchased by the University.
+All of these required policies must include a Waiver of Subrogation, except Workers' Compensation, in favor of the University, its trustees and employees.